Special Educational Needs and Disabilities Report (SEND)

 When moving schools and transitioning to Secondary School all of the above people would attend as well as key members of staff from the receiving school.
 Timescales are decided between all parties and support is available to help make transitions as smooth as possible.
 We strive to make our children and parents confident in the process by making school as accessible as possible at what can be an anxious time.

-School records will be passed onto the receiving school and the SENDCo will ensure the receiving school are aware of your child’s needs so that the effective strategies in place at Avanti continue when the pupil attends their new school.
+School records will be passed onto the receiving school and the SENCO will ensure the receiving school are aware of your child’s needs so that the effective strategies in place at Avanti continue when the children attends their new school.

-As a school we aim to ensure that when a pupil with SEND transfers to another school a pre-move visit or tour is in place to liase with the receiving school.
-The SENDCo attends the pre-move visit to fully update the receiving school on the pupil.
+As a school we aim to ensure that when a children with SEND transfers to another school a pre-move visit or tour is in place to liase with the receiving school.
+The SENCO attends the pre-move visit to fully update the receiving school on the children.

 Support and training for parents/carers